Richard Riot: Historical interpretation

 The Richard Riot has taken on a significance greater than a mere sports riot in the decades since it happened.
 The sight of French Quebecers rioting over the perceived slight to a Quebec cultural icon like Richard led many commentators to say it was a significant factor in Quebec's Quiet Revolution of the 1960s.
-Furthermore, the cause of the riot has been suggested not to be as a result of the severity of the suspension; what mattered was that the anglophone president of an anglophone league had suspended a Quebec player.
+Furthermore, the cause of the riot has been suggested not to be as a result of the severity of the suspension; what mattered was that the NHL's anglophone president had suspended a Québécois player.
 French Canadians saw themselves as inherently disadvantaged within Canada and North America as a whole.
 Richard was seen as a hero by French Canadians, and almost a sort of a "revenge" against the anglophone establishment.
 The riot was a clear sign of rising ethnic tensions in Quebec.
 In an article published four days after the riot, journalist André Laurendeau was the first to suggest the riot was a sign of growing nationalism in Quebec.
 Entitled "On a tué mon frère Richard" (My brother Richard has been killed), Laurendeau suggested the riot "betrayed what lay behind the apparent indifference and long-held passiveness of French Canadians".